Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations: Introduction

 The core of our algorithm is based on the fact that the winding-number conditions are not only necessary, but also sufficient for a precoloring of boundary cycles to extend, unless the graph contains a small subgraph $H$ such that cutting along $H$ simplifies the surface.
 Let $G$ be $2$-cell embedded in a surface $\Sigma$.
 A subgraph $H$ of $G$ is \emph{non-essential} if there exists $\Lambda\subset \Sigma$ containing $H$, where $\Lambda$ is either an open disk, or an open disk with a hole whose boundary is equal to a cuff $C$ of $\Sigma$.
 A subgraph $H$ of $G$ is \emph{essential} if it is not non-essential.
 A cycle $K$ is \emph{contractible} if there exists a closed disk $\Delta\subseteq \Sigma$ with boundary equal to $K$.
 For a cuff $C$, let $\Sigma+\hat{C}$ denote the surface obtained from $\Sigma$ by adding an open disk disjoint from $\Sigma$ and with boundary equal to $C$.
 A cycle $K$ \emph{surrounds a cuff $C$} if $K$ is not contractible in $\Sigma$, but it is contractible in $\Sigma+\hat{C}$.
-An embedding of $G$ is \emph{boundary-linked} if \begin{itemize} \item $\Sigma$ is a disk and $G$ contains no path $P$ with both ends $u$ and $v$ in the boundary cycle $B$, such that both paths between $u$ and $v$ in $B$ are strictly longer than $P$; or, \item $\Sigma$ is a cylinder with boundary cycles $B_1$ and $B_2$ and the length of every non-contractible cycle in $G$ distinct from $B_1$ and $B_2$ is \emph{strictly greater} than $\max(|B_1|,|B_2|)$; or, \item $\Sigma$ is neither a disk nor a cylinder and for every boundary cycle $B$ of $G$, every cycle $K$ of $G$ surrounding the cuff incident with $B$ has length \emph{at least} $|B|$. \end{itemize}
+An embedding of $G$ is \emph{boundary-linked} if \begin{itemize} \item $\Sigma$ is a disk and $G$ contains no path $P$ with both ends $u$ and $v$ in the boundary cycle $B$, such that both paths between $u$ and $v$ in $B$ are strictly longer than $P$; or, \item $\Sigma$ is a cylinder with boundary cycles $B_1$ and $B_2$ and the length of every non-contractible cycle in $G$ distinct from $B_1$ and $B_2$ is \emph{strictly greater} than $\max(|B_1|,|B_2|)$; or, \item $\Sigma$ is neither a disk nor a cylinder and for every boundary cycle $B$ of $G$, every cycle $K$ of $G$ surrounding the cuff incident with $B$ has length \emph{at least} $|B|$. \end{itemize} For an integer $\nu\ge 0$, we say the embedding of $G$ is \emph{$\nu$-generic} if it is boundary-linked and every connected essential subgraph of $G$ has at least $\nu$ edges.

 We say that a coloring $\psi$ of the boundary cycles of a quadrangulation of a surface $\Sigma$ \emph{satisfies the winding number constraint} if either \begin{itemize} \item $\Sigma$ is orientable and the sum of winding numbers of $\psi$ on the boundary cycles of $G$ in their clockwise orientation is $0$, or \item $\Sigma$ is non-orientable and $\psi$ is parity-compliant. \end{itemize}